 This strategy has been proven time and time again, because Facebook ads put your page in front of a highly targeted and relevant audience.
 You can use demographic data, location, similar interests, etc.

-A lookalike audience is a group of Facebook users that have similar qualities to your existing audience.
-You upload your email list to Facebook, and Facebook identifies users that match your list, then creating a new target list.
+A lookalike audience is a group of Facebook users with similar qualities to your existing audience.
+You upload your email list to Facebook, and Facebook identifies users that match your list, then uses this to create a new target list.
 There’s no guesswork, which means your dollars are going to go farther.

-Oh, and did you know that you can start running ads for as little as $1/day?
-Spending more than that is always a good thing, but the point is that you don’t have to invest a ton to get started.
+Oh, and did you know you can start running ads for as little as $1/day?

 - The psychology of ads